Writing from inside the sessions.

 Melody makes a second emotional argument alongside the words.
 Here’s what that means for contour, top notes, and why rhythm matters more than pitch.

-How to End a Song
+The Three Ways to End a Song

 The Parts of a Song